 But I learned a very important lesson, no matter how hard it was.
 The lesson is this: money isn’t everything.
 I was at the point where I didn’t care if I made thousands and thousands of dollars in a month.
 When you have no time for yourself, no time for anything fun, it beats you up.
 It runs you down.
 It allows so much negativity and exhaustion to enter your life and start wreaking havoc.

 I am endlessly thankful for how gracious, loving, caring, and incredible my boss was.

 See, the thing is, rest is important.
 A period of solitude or tranquility, man, that can do good for the soul.

-What’s one of the harder lessons you had to learn?
+What is one of the harder lessons you have had to learn?